Hiring of Salaried Personnel

 D. The President approves a direct appointment after consultation with the AVP of HR and the Director of the Office of Equal Opportunity to meet an important institutional need for which the individual is highly qualified.

 E. The vacancy is temporary because it ends within 1 year.
 The AVP of HR and Director of the Office of Equal Opportunity may allow a vancancy to be filled temporarily provided an open search is conducted within that time.

 F. Reorganization generated by budget considerations or strategic necessity that creates a vacancy which, if filled by anyone other than a particular current salaried employee, will necessitate terminating the employment of that salaried employee.

 G. An approved job evaluation of existing job duties generates a recommendation for a title and/or salary change.

 H. A lateral transfer of an employee.

-I. Internal promotions pursuant to a Career Ladder that was pre-approved by the Director of AA/EO and the AVP of HR, provided they are consistent with the university's Affirmative Action Plan.
+I. Internal promotions pursuant to a Career Ladder that was pre-approved by the Director of the Office of Equal Opportunity and the AVP of HR, provided they are consistent with the university's Affirmative Action Plan.

 J. Transfer or re-employment of an employee in accordance with the PPM 3-34, American's with Disabilities Act and Section 504 Request for Accommodation and PPM 3-29a, Family and Medical Leave.